Home Hernia Mesh Polypropylene Mesh

 Most hernia mesh surgeries in the U.S. rely on polypropylene mesh.
 It is a durable yet flexible synthetic surgical mesh.
 Polypropylene mesh is a synthetic surgical mesh used for hernia and other soft tissue repairs.
 It works as a scaffold.

-Surgeons stitch torn tissue to the mesh to close a hernia.
-This leaves less tension on the damaged tissue.
+Surgeons use mesh to repair hernias by stitching the torn tissue to the mesh, which helps reduce tension on the damaged area.
 The first modern hernia mesh repair in 1958 used polypropylene mesh.
-Later, minimally invasive techniques popularized its use in hernia surgery.
+Over time, minimally invasive techniques have popularized its use in hernia surgery.

 While many brands of polypropylene mesh perform well in hernia repairs, some brands have been associated with several serious hernia mesh complications.
 Thousands of people have filed hernia mesh lawsuits over problems they experienced after receiving these brands of polypropylene mesh.